 If the coving had to be stripped out a moulding could be made so that the original style and groves could be maintained.

-We converted this room into a shower room as the client wanted to have 2 bathrooms.
+We converted this room into a shower room as the client wanted to have two bathrooms.
 In my design, I incorporated the existing features.
-By painting most the room the picture rail was more visible.
+By painting most of the room the picture rail was more visible.

 I also expanded the light in the room by removing the drab net curtains allowing light to flood in.

 If you are renovating your period property here are some tips for maintaining those lovely features:

 I hope you found this blog post helpful on How to restore a Victorian house.
 If you are working on a renovation project you might find my previous blog post on How to plan your renovation project helpful.